 - Impact on the People in poverty have contributed least to climate change, yet they are disproportionately impacted by it.
 As a result of excessive use of natural resource by wealthy nations, those who are poor experience pollution, lack of access to clean water, hunger, and more.

-- Called to We are one human family and have a shared responsibility for others and for creation.
+- We are one human family and have a shared responsibility for others and for creation.
 Wealthy countries have a responsibility to reduce consumption of non-renewal resources and should help poorer nations develop in sustainable ways.

 - Technological and economic development must serve human beings and enhance human dignity, instead of creating an economy of exclusion, so that all people have access to what is needed for authentic human